edsu/inkdroid.org/_posts/2018-05-13-multiverse.md

 recalls the [Choose Your Own Adventure] series and the venerable hyperlink itself that allow multiple readings to emerge from a text.
 This is no accident since Carpenter is an accomplished hypermedia artist.
-But this list notation works a bit differently, in a way that is less action oriented, which operates at a more structural level.
+But this list notation works a bit differently, in a way that is less action oriented, and operates at a more structural level.
 To give you a sense of how it looks here is an excerpt from a longer [sample] that Carpenter has made available on [her website]:

 <a href="http://luckysoap.com/owlandgirl/"><img style="border: thin solid #ccc"
 class="img-responsive" src="/images/ocean-of-static-page.png"></a>